w3c/mathml-docs/gap-analysis/index.md

 If (0,5) had another meaning, such as an open interval, or an ordered pair, or greatest common divisor, a value other than “point” would be used in the intent attribute.

-Here is some potential markup using `aria-label` for the remaining two examples.
+Here is some potential markup using `intent` for the remaining two examples.
 <details markdown="1">
 <summary><span markdown="1">Line segment example $\overline{A'B'}$ </span></summary>